danielbrendel/hortusfox-web/README.md

 - **launch.dnys**: A script to quickly launch a web server and open the project in the default browser.
 - **themes.dnys**: A script to manage local theme installations
 - **vercheck.dnys**: A script that prints the local version of the project, the latest available version, and whether there is a new version available or not.
+- **backup-export.dnys**: A script to export workspace data to a backup archive file

 The following directories do also exist in the `/scripts` directory: